minepicco/temp/README.md

-# Squid Image automated build
+# NGiNX Image automated build

-Please use your own squid.conf
-/etc/squid/squid.conf
+This image is just for test purpose

 # to run the image

- $ docker run -p 3128:3128 -d minepicco/squid-autobuild
+ $ docker run -p 80:80 -p 443:443 -d minepicco/squid-autobuild